8 Factors That Affect Home Value

 A home’s age and condition are high on the list of considerations when evaluating a home’s value.
 A newer home will have a newer infrastructure and modern amenities like plumbing, electrical, roof and appliances that will require less maintenance and upkeep.
 Because of this, buyers are likely to pay more for the convenience of a turnkey home with all the bells and whistles.

-Making improvements can add value to your home, especially an aging home that might have out of date technology and appearance.
-It’s important to remember that not all home improvement projects will add as much value as you think.
-In an older home, updating the electrical system could make more of an impact to the home’s value than a new kitchen floor.
+Making improvements can add value to your home, especially an aging home that might have out-of-date technology and appearance.
+It’s important to remember that not all home renovations will add as much value as you think.
+For example, in an older home, updating the electrical system could make more of an impact to the home’s value than a new kitchen floor.

 On the other hand, a newer home may benefit from a new kitchen floor to bring the home’s aesthetic up to current home design standards.
 It’s important to follow current home trends if you want to make renovation decisions that are a worthwhile investment and will stand the test of time.